nevermade/jobsity/README.md

 You can test the app by building the container inside it and following the steps below.

+The username and password for snowflake is in the email sent

 [How to use the app](#how-to-use-the-app)

 ## Assumptions and details